cheld/k8s-demo/README.md

 ``

 Customize as needed.
 If you want to implement your own broker, than create a REST service that produces such a JSON as a first step.

+## Offline

+To run the demo on a target machine without internet connectivity:
+* open [releases](https://github.com/cheld/k8s-demo/releases) and manually transfer one package to the target machine
+* Unzip the downloaded package
+* Run the script `images-load.sh` to copy all Docker images from the downloaded package to the target machine.
+* Run the script `start.sh` to start the demo.